TryGhost/Ghost/ghost/signup-form/README.md

 - Run `yarn` in Ghost monorepo root
 - Run `yarn` in this directory

+### Running via Ghost `yarn dev` in root folder

+You can automatically start the signup-form dev server when developing Ghost by running Ghost (in root folder) via `yarn dev --all`.
+This will only build the production build, without the demo site.

+Running via `yarn dev --all --signup` or `yarn dev --signup` will also serve the demo site on `http://localhost:6173`.

-### Running the development version
+### Running the development version only

-Run `yarn dev` to start the development server to test/develop the form standalone.
+Run `yarn dev` (in package folder) to start the development server to test/develop the form standalone.
 - This will generate a demo site on http://localhost:6173
 - This will build and watch the production build and host it on http://localhost:6174/signup-form.min.js (different port!)